Katie Won and Taylor Chan were named the Most Valuable Gymnasts for 2018.

 HIGH SCHOOL: Graduated from Centennial Secondary School in 2016.

-PERSONAL: A kinesiology major…likes swimming and drawing…Taylor Louise Chan was born in Bunaby, British Columbia.
+PERSONAL: A kinesiology major…would like work the massage therapy field…MPSF All-Academic Scholar-Athlete…likes swimming, drawing, traveling and going to museums…Taylor Louise Chan was born in Bunaby, British Columbia.

 |Beam||9.900||MPSF Championships, March 18, 2017|

 |Floor||9.925||Utah State, March 6, 2017|